 If you are booked at St Vincent’s Private call 9411 7111

 If you feel fine and are coping with the contractions it is safe to remain at home for as long as possible.
-If you are unsure, or do not feel safe at home, contact the hospital and be advised by the midwives.
+If you are unsure, or do not feel safe at home, contact the hospital and follow the advice of the midwives.

 As a general guide you will normally be asked to come to the hospital when: